NotNolt/2009Scape/README.md

 ### License

-We currently use AGPL 3.0 which can be found <a href="https://www.gnu.org/licenses/agpl-3.0.en.html">here.</a>
+We use the AGPL 3.0 which can be found <a href="https://www.gnu.org/licenses/agpl-3.0.en.html">here.</a> We **WILL NOT** change the license to fit your needs.

 ### Contact